 Domestic students under 20 and all international students must:

-Meet all programme entry requirements.
+Meet all programme entry requirements; OR

 Provide evidence of ability to complete academic and other requirements (special admission requirements).